EriksKlotins/PA2558-specmate-2020/README.md

 # Specmate
-Just making a dummy pull requst.
+Just making a dummy pull requst...
 Specmate is a Web-based Modeling and Test-Generation Tool

 ## Setup